ethanmoffat/EndlessClient/README.md

 4. Optionally: Install [JetBrains ReSharper](https://www.jetbrains.com/resharper/) (student licenses are **free**!)
 5. Install your favorite git client and fork the latest changes (I highly recommend [Atlassian SourceTree](http://www.sourcetreeapp.com/))
 6. Build the solution in VS 2013.
 Copy the required files to the bin\x86\debug\ or bin\x86\release\ folder (see below)
+7. (untested) I recently added support for async/await - this requires use of the Microsoft.BCL.Async package from NuGet.
+You may or may not need to follow these steps.
+Steps to install as follows:
+ 1. Open EndlessClient.sln in Visual Studio and set EndlessClient as the active/startup project.
+ 2. Go to Tools->NuGet Package Manager->Package Manager Console
+ 3. In the Package Manager Console, type Install-Package Microsoft.Bcl.Async

 Note that the game client requires some additional files to be copied to the *bin* directory before the game will successfully launch: